Variational Perturbation Theory in Open Quantum Systems for Efficient Steady State Computation: Multipoint variational perturbation theory for open quantum systems

 \section{Multipoint variational perturbation theory for open quantum systems}

-PT has a fairly limited radius of convergence due to the too-stringent condition on coefficients that lead to \eqref{Eq:PT_coeff} [see also the discussion in Appendix~\ref{Appendix_PT}] and not because of a lack of expressivity of the vectors $\sss^{(n)}$.
+PT has a fairly limited radius of convergence due to the overly stringent condition on coefficients that leads to~\eqref{Eq:PT_coeff} [see also the discussion in Appendix~\ref{Appendix_PT}] and not because of a lack of expressivity of the vectors $\sss^{(n)}$.
 Indeed, they are the Krylov basis of $\LL_0^{\leftharpoonup 1} \LL_1$, and thus form a basis for any finite-dimensional density matrix except in pathological cases.
-We thus generalize the series in \eqref{Eq:PT_coeff} to
+We thus generalize the series in~\eqref{Eq:PT_coeff} to

 with $\mathcal{N}$ the normalization term.
-Within the region where perturbation theory is valid, Eqs. (\ref{Eq:PT_coeff}) and (\ref{Eq:PT_coeff_general}) must give the same result.
+Within the region where perturbation theory is valid, Eqs.~(\ref{Eq:PT_coeff}) and (\ref{Eq:PT_coeff_general}) must give the same result.
 Therefore, a natural choice is to fix $\sss^{(n)}$ to be identical in both expressions.
-In turn, this implies that $\sss^{(n)}$ can be efficiently determined using \eqref{Eq:recursion_relation} and exploiting the strategy developed in Sec.~\ref{sec:efficient-computing-recursion}.
+In turn, this implies that $\sss^{(n)}$ can be efficiently determined using~\eqref{Eq:recursion_relation} and exploiting the strategy developed in Sec.~\ref{sec:efficient-computing-recursion}.
 This leaves the task of determining the coefficients $c_n(\varepsilon)$.
-While within the radius of convergence of PT we expect $c_n(\varepsilon) \approx \varepsilon^n$ to recover the results of PT, the general form of the coefficients could be determined if one assumes $c_n$ to be smooth functions of $\varepsilon$, and then solving
+While within the radius of convergence of PT we expect $c_n(\varepsilon) \approx \varepsilon^n$ to recover the results of PT, the general form of the coefficients could be determined by assuming $c_n$ to be smooth functions of $\varepsilon$, and then solving

 order-by-order.
 This is, however, a cumbersome procedure.
 Instead, we adopt a variational approach and approximate $c_n(\varepsilon)$ solving up to order $M$ the least-squares problem